Takao-Inoue/A-self-made-tutorial-for-GitHub-Flavored-Markdown-GFM/README.md

 ## Usage

-This is a usage of the file "A self-made tutorial for GitHub Flavored Markdown (GFM).md".
+This is the usage of the file "A self-made tutorial for GitHub Flavored Markdown (GFM).md".

 The structure of the tutorial is the following: